Skip to main content

 Step 5: label your product

 A compliance label shows that your product complies with our rules.
-It has either:
+Typically, the compliance label is either:

 • the Regulatory Compliance Mark (RCM) symbol